-In previous Testlab versions we had separate viewing of assets and a transition to an editing mode.
-From now on, the forms and controls on requirement and test case editing are always editable with just a click for everyone with needed permissions.
+In previous Testlab versions, we had separate viewing of assets and a transition to an editing mode.
+From now on, the forms and controls on the requirement and test case editing are always editable with just a click for everyone with needed permissions.

 In addition, the form controls have now a more clear disabled look to indicate what is editable and what is not.